marcoparrone/graphictool/README.md

 # graphictool

 A very useful graphic tool, packaged in a docker container.
-See https://imagemagick.org for more informations about the tool.

-This is a convenient way of using the tool without installing it and all of its dependencies.
+See https://imagemagick.org for more information about the tool.

 ## Prerequisites